 A few months ago, I decided to go ahead and book an overseas vacation.
-I hoped that it would give me something to look forward to, and that it would help to finally put a dent in the anhedonia that’s been such a challenging symptom of my depression.
+I hoped that it would give me something to look forward to, and that it would help to finally put a dent in the anhedonia and apathy that have been such a challenging part of my depression.
 I decided to go to Italy because it was already high on my list of places I wanted to go, and being a Western European country it seemed like it would be pretty easy logistically.
 Travelling was always a passion for me, so the notion of travelling for mental health made at least some sense.

 Now, as the 3-week trip draws to a close, it’s time to review the good and the bad.